 Once you have been approved for a plot, signed your Gardener Agreement, and sent in your membership dues, you will be assigned a plot for the growing season.
-You can find your plot assignment at this link, and plot locations are shown on the map below.
+You can find your plot assignment and plot location below.

 About the Pollinator Garden

 In 2014, the Penn State Community garden was awarded funding to install a pollinator garden through the Penn State Sustainability (previously Penn State's Sustainability Institute) Reinvention Fund.
 The Reinvention Fund was designed to aid in the implementation of sustainability-based projects at Penn State led by both students and faculty.
 The pollinator garden at the Penn State Community Garden site implements a space that perpetuates both community education and native pollinator species’ habitat.
 This space can also be utilized for relaxation, discussion, workshops, and courses at Penn State.

 Bee pollination in particular is important to the sexual reproduction of many plants including various crop species found in the garden plots.
 Common bee-pollinated crops include apple, beet, blueberry, broccoli, Brussels sprouts, cabbage, carrot, cucumber, grape, mustard, onion, peach, squash, strawberry, sunflower, tomato, and watermelon.
 In recent years, a variety of factors including habitat loss, disease, pollution, and climate change have begun to threaten native bee populations and have thus posed a threat to the global food supply.
 The pollinator garden at the CfS community garden aims to support native bees and other pollinators by providing a healthy habitat throughout the season.
 We also hope that attracting these animals to the community garden will improve pollination and fruition throughout the garden plots!